niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 This first SSH onto the first webserver using it's internal IP and the generated key pair in /home/jenkins/.ssh/webserver-key.
 The << EOF breaks the SSH connection when there are no more shell commands to run.
 The next line `hostname` should display the name of the current host, in this case, it should display the webserver vm name.

+11. Build Now and see that it passes.
 ## Pulling the image from GCR to the webserver vms: Docker pull

 1. Now that we have SSH connection the the webserver-vm, the next step is to pull the image from GCR.
 Since we have a database that we want to use, we will need to pass in the database variables in our `docker run` command.
 The following values are required: database username, database password, database IP.